 Those are the nights when I want to cook something fast and easy, and I don’t want to have to make a special trip to the store to get ingredients.
 I looked in the pantry and thought “Yes!
 You can do this, Clifton.
 Find something in there to make that doesn’t suck!”
 Well, I’ll tell you this.
-A warm bowl of homemade tomato soup does not suck.
+A warm bowl of homemade classic tomato soup does not suck.

 Until tomato season comes round again (it’s hard to remember a time when the yard wasn’t basically permafrost), big cans of good tomatoes are a perfect pantry standby.
-You can make this soup with either crushed or whole plum tomatoes, if you don’t mind crushing them with your hands.
+You can make this classic tomato soup with either crushed or whole plum tomatoes, if you don’t mind crushing them with your hands.
 Some of you might quite enjoy doing that, I don’t know, that’s your business.
 Either way, you will want a stick blender to finish the job.

 NOTE: If you’re feeling extra-fancy, make a little grilled cheese sandwich to go alongside your masterpiece.
 I, of course, was far too lazy even for that and just spread some goat cheese on a cracker and sprinkled some black pepper and scallions over it.
 Oh, and some chopped radishes on the side because they’re also red.

-- Real imported San Marzano tomatoes from Italy are amazing for tomato soup but use whatever you like.
+- Real imported San Marzano tomatoes from Italy are amazing for classic tomato soup but use whatever you like.

 - For a gluten free version, leave out the flour but add 1/2 cup less stock or the soup will be too thin.